idvorkin/idvorkin.github.io/_d/gtd.md

 ### Weekly Review

-To make sure your brain trusts the system, and doesn't recreate open loops, it needs to know what's in your system will be good and not lost.
+To make sure your brain trusts the system, and doesn't [recreate open loops](/idle-loop), it needs to know what's in your system will be good and not lost.
 Use a weekly review to go through your projects and see if anything needs to be done urgently.

 ## Software

+Here's some software that I've used.
+None is perfect for me (I'm not sure what would be perfect), which is a shame.
+I think the best advice I have is, it doesn't matter what you use, it matters that you use it.
+I'll tell you when I find my perfect system.

 ### OmniFocus

+Primarily Apple, and incredibly complicated (aka powerful).
+The complexity is easy to get lost in, but really nice UX, and lots of good features.
+It has a web interface, but it's amazing on the mac, less so on Windows.

 ### Nozbe

+Multiplatform was best in class in 2012 when it was created, but hasn't had many upgrades since.
+I used it for years.